Munchic/cs166/Final Project - GvHD and GvL in AML.md

 - **Self-replication only in multipotent stem cells**: this simulation will allow for indefinite self-replication of multipotent hematopoietic stem cells (like in real life) but no replication for myeloid progenitor cells (in real life, they have a limited number of replication cycles);
 - **Homogeneity in a cell type population**: this simulation will assume that all cells of the same type will have the same quantitative abilities (e.g., need for oxygen/chance of destroying another cell).
 In reality, CD8+ T cells will have different T cell receptors (TCR) that determine their potency and affinity towards different kinds of antigens;
 - **Constancy of HSCs in production and existence**: this simulation will assume that transplanted HSCs are just there (in the background) and don’t interact with any cell, they will just summon new donor CD8+ T cells and donor myeloid cells; in reality, HSCs divide indefinitely and some of them mature into specialized cells;
+- **Transplant consists of equal amount of T cells and myeloid cells**

 #### 2. Cellular agents